RobertoAlvz/ModularFOL/README.md

 The deduction predicates, and the instances of lemmas and definitions, are defined feature-wise in `*_deduction.v` files.

 The main results are in `core_deduction.v` and `full_deduction.v`, the former using a basic syntax containing only implication, falsity, and universal quantification, while the latter using the complete syntax.

+The completed modular proofs are weakening, the embedding of intuitionistic into classical deduction, and the commutativity of translation and substitution of formulas.
+Unfortunatelly the proofs of the forward (classic to intuitionistic) translation for the disjunctive and existential features are incomplete, additionally the backward translation fails to pass the termination checker, as such the main lemmas are admitted.

 The development can be found on [github](https://github.com/RobertoAlvz/ModularFOL).